Assisted Living Locators Encourages People To Write “Letters of Love” To Help Fight Senior Loneliness During COVID-19

 - Send as many cards as you’d like!
 They accept letters year-round, so there’s no deadline for when you must send them.

 Love For The Elderly

 P. O. Box 24248

-For more information on Assisted Living Locators free senior placement and referral service, visit assistedlivinglocators.com and to learn more about the mission and projects of Love For The Elderly, visit www.lovefortheelderly.org.
+For more information on Assisted Living Locators’ free senior placement and referral services, visit assistedlivinglocators.com, and to learn more about the mission and projects of Love for the Elderly, visit www.lovefortheelderly.org.